A Unified View of Graph Regularity via Matrix Decompositions: Introduction

-The PVD serves as a tool to unify existing regularity lemmas and develop new ones.
-We begin with a brief introduction to regularity.

-In \emph{graph regularity}, the goal is roughly to partition the nodes of a graph $G = (V, E)$ into a few parts so that the graph looks like a random bipartite graph between any pair of parts.
+In \emph{graph regularity}, the goal is roughly to partition the nodes of an input graph into a few parts so that the graph looks like a random bipartite graph between most pairs of parts.
 The area was pioneered by a classic lemma of \Szemeredi{} \cite{Szemeredi75}, which guarantees the existence of a good partition for any sufficiently dense input graph.
 This \Szemeredi{} regularity lemma has many deep algorithmic and combinatorial applications \cite{KSSS00}.
-It has also spawned a line of work on regularity lemmas themselves; notable examples include the weak regularity lemma of Frieze and Kannan \cite{FK99} and the strong regularity lemma of Alon, Fischer, Krivelevich and Szegedy \cite{AFKS01}, among others.
-These lie at the center of a deep mathematical theory of graph limits \cite{Alon2009,Lovasz12}.
+It has also spawned a line of work on regularity lemmas themselves; notable examples include the weak regularity lemma of Frieze and Kannan \cite{FK99}, the strong regularity lemma of Alon, Fischer, Krivelevich and Szegedy \cite{AFKS01}, etc. These lie at the center of a deep mathematical theory of graph limits \cite{Alon2009,Lovasz12}.

-More formally, let $\Pi = \{V_1, \dots, V_q\}$ be a vertex partition of an unweighted graph $G$ with adjacency matrix $A$, and let $A(S, T)$ denote the sum of entries on its $S \times T$ block.
-We define two measures of ``irregularity,'' which are essentially two different ways to quantify the amount the induced subgraphs between parts in $\Pi$ look like random graphs:

-where in both $\widehat{A}$ ranges over the matrices that are constant in their $V_i \times V_j$ block for each $V_i, V_j \in \Pi$.\footnote{For $\weakirr$, this definition is slightly nonstandard, in that some definitions additionally require $\widehat{A}$ to take the average value of $A$ on each $V_i \times V_j$ block even if this is not the way to minimize the global difference in cuts.
-For $\szemirr$ we have rephrased the definition similarly, but it is not hard to prove that it differs by at most a constant factor from the version with this ``averaging'' constraint.} Corresponding to these are two regularity lemmas: \begin{theorem} [Weak Regularity Lemma \cite{FK99}] For any $\eps > 0$ and $n$-node graph $G = (V, E)$, there is a partition of $V$ into $|\Pi| = \exp(\eps^{-2})$ parts satisfying $\weakirr(\Pi) = O(\eps n^2)$. \end{theorem}
+A limitation of these regularity lemmas is that they only comment on sufficiently \emph{dense} input graphs; for example, if a graph has $n$ nodes and $\le n^{1.99}$ edges, then none of these regularity lemmas promise a partition with nontrivial properties.
+There are constructions demonstrating that this is unavoidable, and there can be no perfectly analogous regularity lemmas that extend to all sparse graphs \cite{Gowers97, FL14}.
+However, it may still be possible to prove regularity lemmas for some graph classes of interest.
+This is the basis for \emph{sparse graph regularity}, a research area that investigates which useful classes of sparse graphs admit nontrivial regularity lemmas.
+Some notable successes in the area include various sparse regularity lemmas and applications for \emph{jumbled graphs} and \emph{$(n, d, \lambda)$ graphs} (see survey \cite{KS06}), \emph{upper regular graphs} \cite{Kohayakawa97}, \emph{$L_p$ upper regular graphs} \cite{BCCZ14, BCCZ14b}, graphs of \emph{low threshold rank} \cite{GharanT15}, and \emph{core-dense graphs} \cite{KV09}.